69 Pages Posted: 12 Dec 2022 Last revised: 7 Sep 2023

-We provide large-sample evidence on whether U.S. publicly traded corporations opportunistically use voluntary disclosures about their commitments to employee diversity.
-We document significant discrepancies between companies' disclosed commitments and their hiring practices and classify firms that discuss diversity more than their actual employee gender and racial diversity warrants as “diversity washers."
-We find diversity-washing firms obtain superior scores from environmental, social, and governance (ESG) rating organizations and attract investment from institutional investors with an ESG focus.
-These outcomes occur even though diversity-washing firms are more likely to incur discrimination violations and pay larger fines for these actions.
-Our study highlights the consequences of selective ESG disclosures on an important social dimension of employee diversity, equity, and inclusion.
+We provide large-sample evidence on whether U.S. publicly traded corporations use voluntary disclosures about their commitments to employee diversity opportunistically.
+We document significant discrepancies between companies' external stances on diversity, equity, and inclusion (DEI) and their hiring practices.
+Firms that discuss DEI more than their actual employee gender and racial diversity (“diversity washers”) obtain superior scores from environmental, social, and governance (ESG) rating organizations and attract more investment from institutional investors with an ESG focus.
+These outcomes occur even though diversity-washing firms are more likely to incur discrimination violations and have negative human-capital-related news events.
+Our study provides evidence consistent with growing allegations of misleading statements from firms about their DEI initiatives and highlights the potential consequences of selective ESG disclosures.

-Keywords: Diversity disclosure, Diversity washing, Human capital, Social washing, Environmental, social, and corporate governance (ESG)
+Keywords: Diversity disclosure; Human capital; Social washing; Environmental, social, and corporate governance (ESG)

 JEL Classification: G30, G34, G23, M14